edgedb/edgedb/docs/edgeql/lexical.rst

     digit: "0"..."9"

-By default all integer literals are interpreted as :eql:type:`int64`, an explicit cast can be used to convert them to :eql:type:`int16` or :eql:type:`int32`:
+By default all integer literals are interpreted as :eql:type:`int64`, while an explicit cast can be used to convert them to :eql:type:`int16` or :eql:type:`int32`:

 .. code-block:: edgeql-repl